UPDATE: The RED Program is currently accepting applications until February 1, 2021.

 - Eligible projects: Remove barriers to business and job growth, attract investment, attract or retain a skilled workforce, strengthen sector and regional partnerships, and diversify regional economies in rural Ontario.

 - Amount: Up to 30% of eligible project costs to a maximum of $250,000.

 - Eligible projects: Rehabilitation of cultural, heritage, or tourism attractions, redevelopment of vacant or under-used properties, and main street minor capital improvements.

-The intake for the RED program is currently OPEN for a short period of time from September 21 – October 9, 2020.
+The intake for the RED program is currently open until February 1, 2021.
 Please contact Mentor Works to get started on your application.

 RED Program Supporting Rural Economic Growth Projects